 Too many companies’ ideas of communicating values are to place a statement on a website, brochure, at reception and on the induction training programme.
 How many companies look at the strategic advantage of values and embed it into people’s roles, asking staff to define their role by those values by redefining their role to live those values?
 How many companies review those values as outcomes in winning and retaining customers?

-Values as seen by Customers and Employees
+Business Values as seen by Employees and Customers

 Customers, potential and existing, are drowning in choice.
 What makes you stand out to them is the values you own and can demonstrate as a business.
 Statements on walls and websites always sound good, (possibly, because they are written by marketing people who do not work there) but unless the company lives them, then they do more damage than good.
 Over promising and under delivering is a growing experience for everyone today.